benjchristensen/benjchristensen.github.com/_posts/2009-08-11-software-development-is-not-engineering.markdown

 He says:

-<blockquote>"**For the past 40 years, for example, we’ve tortured ourselves over our inability to finish a software project on time and on budget**.
-But as I hinted earlier, this never should have been the supreme goal. **The more important goal is transformation**, creating software that changes the world or that transforms a company or how it does business."</blockquote>
+<blockquote>"<b>For the past 40 years, for example, we’ve tortured ourselves over our inability to finish a software project on time and on budget</b>.
+But as I hinted earlier, this never should have been the supreme goal. <b>The more important goal is transformation</b>, creating software that changes the world or that transforms a company or how it does business."</blockquote>

 After giving an example of two projects, one creating little value and one creating significant value he states:

-<blockquote>"This leads us to the odd conclusion that **strict control is something that matters a lot on relatively useless projects** and much less on useful projects.
-It suggests that **the more you focus on control, the more likely you’re working on a project that’s striving to deliver something of relatively minor value.**"</blockquote>
+<blockquote>"This leads us to the odd conclusion that <b>strict control is something that matters a lot on relatively useless projects</b> and much less on useful projects.
+It suggests that <b>the more you focus on control, the more likely you’re working on a project that’s striving to deliver something of relatively minor value.</b>"</blockquote>

 Ironically, I've generally seen the opposite perspective from business - that the "expensive" projects, the ones typically capable of creating the most value, are the ones where the most control of timeline and cost is desired and therefore the most damage done by "management" as opposed to allowing the necessary experimentation, design, thought, research and development to occur to create the most value out of the software.